5 Technologies for Travel and Tourism Industry in Post-COVID Era

 Pandemic has brought a whole new category of digital tools (COVID tracker apps, interactive web maps).
 Some of them were necessary to make international travel possible for people and controllable for governments.
 Others allow people to stay up-to-date with promptly changing restrictions and regulations and tailor their travel plans accordingly.

 Apart from standalone applications, there is a number of unique features that service providers add to their systems to address the current state of affairs.
-Here’s a good example from the hospitality sector.
+Here’s a good example from the travel tech sector.